Building a Scalable, Effective, and Steerable Search and Ranking Platform: EXPERIMENTS

 \subsubsection{Ranking Layer}

 We compare the following methods in the ranking layer: \begin{itemize}[nosep] \item\textbf{WDL-ATT} is a wide \& deep neural network with an attention mechanism between the customer action sequences and ranking candidates.
 It scores the candidate items by applying a dot product between context, user, and item embeddings that are all trainable and have 128 dimensions.
 It employs a loss function directly optimizing for the NDCG metric~\cite{approxnDCG19}.
 Items are represented by using pre-trained embeddings that encode brand, category, pattern, and other visual cues.
-It is trained for 2 epochs by using the Adam optimizer with a learning rate of $0.0002$. \item\textbf{RL} is our new ranking model introduced in \autoref{section_ranking_layer}. $d_{\textrm{model}}$ and the model output is set to 128, the model consists of 2 encoder layers with 8 heads, relu activation, and a max. sequence length of 80.
+It is trained for 2 epochs by using the Adam optimizer with a learning rate of $0.0002$. \item\textbf{RL} is our ranking model introduced in \autoref{section_ranking_layer}.
+The model consists of 2 encoder layers with 8 heads, relu activation, and a maximum sequence length of 80. $d_{\textrm{model}}$ and the model output size is set to 128.
 The model is trained for 2 epochs by using the Adam optimizer, with a learning rate of $0.001$.
-The ratio of negatives vs. positives is set to 4.
-Since sampling negatives only from items that were in the view-port lead to degradation of performance, we sampled from all non-interacted items in the page. \item\textbf{BST} is the Behavior Sequence Transformer introduced in \cite{bst}.
-We use the same inputs and hyperparameters as in RL. \end{itemize}
+The ratio of negative vs. positive samples is set to 4.
+Since sampling negatives only from items that were in the view-port lead to degradation of performance, we sampled from all non-interacted items on the page.